AdobeDocs/experience-platform.en/help/segmentation/tutorials/evaluate-a-segment.md

 ## Look up a profile

-If you know the specific profile that you would like to access, you can do so using the Real-time Customer Profile API.
+If you know the specific profile that you would like to access, you can do so using the [!DNL Real-time Customer Profile] API.
 The complete steps for accessing individual profiles are available in the [Access Real-time Customer Profile data using the Profile API](../../profile/api/entities.md) tutorial.

 ## Export a segment {#export}